christopherobin/mage/lib/panopticon/README.md

 interval is effectively an identifier.

 ## Panoptica
-Multiple instances of Panopticon may be instantiated.
+Multiple Panopticon may be instantiated.
 The motivation for this is sampling over different intervals concurrently.
 Internally Panopticon keeps track of instances with ids counting up from zero.
 To ensure consistency panoptica must be instantiated in the same order, meaning that you should